 We at Illinois recognize that deciding to report sexual misconduct and choosing how to proceed are difficult decisions.
 We recognize that your feelings about whether to report an incident and how to proceed may change over time.
 We support all survivors of sexual misconduct during this decision-making process.
 You may be uncertain at first about how to proceed.
 You may wish to speak with a confidential resource before deciding how to proceed.

 Although you can report sexual misconduct at any time, we encourage individuals to immediately report incidents of sexual misconduct.
+If the respondent is no longer subject to the University’s jurisdiction and/or significant time has passed, the ability to investigate, respond, and provide remedies may be more limited or impossible.
 When making a report, you need not know what particular course of action to pursue or how to label what happened.
 (If you are contemplating what to do next, you may find the I Don't Know What to Do page helpful.)
 You have several reporting options.